piotr-rzepa/cloud-resume-challenge/README.md

 #### 1.3 JavaScript

 The resume should include simple JS script for counting number of visitors.\
-The first version is using `localStorage` class as a counter storage, later migrating to *AWS DynamoDB* for storing the visitors.
+The first version was using `localStorage` class as a counter storage and then migrated to *AWS DynamoDB* Table for storing the visitors.

 #### 1.4 Static assets